American University: 21st century

-Also in May 2018, Dumpson filed a lawsuit against several people, including Andrew Anglin, the founder of the neo-Nazi website The Daily Stormer.
-She accused Anglin of organizing a racist and sexist trolling campaign against her.
-She alleged that Anglin posted her name, her picture, links to her Facebook page, and the Twitter page of the university's student government, and urged his readers to "troll storm" her, which resulted in many hate-filled and racist online messages directed at her.
-A federal judge ordered the defendants to pay more than $101,000 in compensatory damages, $500,000 in punitive damages, and more than $124,000 in attorney's fees.
-Dumpson also entered a restraining order against him.
-Although Dumpson and Anglin have not settled, she settled in December 2018 with one of the people who harassed her, a man from Oregon who was required to apologize, to renounce white supremacy, to stop trolling and doxing online, and to provide information to and cooperate with authorities in the prosecution of white supremacists.
+In May 2018, Dumpson would file a lawsuit against several people, including Andrew Anglin, the founder of the neo-Nazi website The Daily Stormer.
+She accused Anglin of doxing and organizing a racist and sexist trolling campaign against her.
+A federal judge ordered the defendants to pay more than $101,000 in compensatory damages, $500,000 in punitive damages, and more than $124,000 in attorney's fees, and granted Dumpson a restraining order against Anglin.
+In December 2018, Dumpson sued another man who had harassed her.
+The man was required to apologize, to renounce white supremacy, to stop trolling and doxing online, and to cooperate with authorities in the prosecution of white supremacists.

-In 2019, the School of Education (SOE) split from the College of Arts and Sciences.
-According to Cheryl Holcomb-McCoy (Dean of SOE) the move was made to "encourage more students to pursue careers in education".
-Areas of study that students can pursue within the school include: teacher education, special education, education policy, and leadership and international education.
-The school is home to the Institute for Innovation in Education and the newly created Center for Postsecondary Readiness and Success.
+In 2019, the School of Education (SOE) was separated from the College of Arts and Sciences (CAS).
+According to then dean of SOE Cheryl Holcomb-McCoy the move was made to "encourage more students to pursue careers in education."
+Areas of study that students can pursue within the school include: teacher education, special education, education policy and leadership, and international education.
+The school is home to the Institute for Innovation in Education and the Center for Postsecondary Readiness and Success.

 On April 22, 2020, AU announced that it had divested its endowment of fossil fuels, becoming one of the first universities in the United States to completely divest of both direct and indirect fossil fuel holdings.
 Following a student referendum in favor of divestment, the AU board of trustees voted against divesting the endowment in 2014.
 The decision to divest in 2020 came after extensive student campaigning from groups like Fossil Free AU and the undergraduate student government.
 In 2020, Fossil Free AU pushed for a second student referendum on the subject, and the student government released a report on divestment, presented to the board of trustees by student comptroller Robert Zitzmann.

+In early August 2023, Burwell announced she would be stepping down as AU's 15th president but would continue work in AU's Sine Institute for Policy and Politics.
+On July 1, 2024, Jonathan Alger became AU's 16th president.
+Alger named Matthew Eynon, former Associate Vice President of the Massachusetts Institute of Technology (MIT), to lead AU's University Advancement and Strategic Planning.

+In November 2024, it was reported that AU was considering restructuring its SOE, potentially merging it back into the CAS or even dissolving the SOE altogether, due to budget concerns.
+In February 2025, longtime finance professor H. Kent Baker made an undisclosed donation, the largest individual gift in AU's history, in honor of his late wife, Linda.
+The Board of Trustees recognized his transformative gift by renaming the school the Linda A. and H. Kent Baker School of Education, a move that ultimately preserved the school's independent status.